High capacity signalling

 Current trackside signals allow 20 trains per hour to run reliably.
 High capacity signalling allows trains to safely run closer together, meaning they can run more often.

 The advanced technology will enable trains every two to three minutes – creating a true 'turn-up-and-go' train network for Melbourne.

-A trial of high capacity signalling will begin on a section of the Clifton Hill Group and then be rolled out along new Sunbury – Cranbourne/Pakenham line that will run through the Metro Tunnel.
+A trial of high capacity signalling will begin on a section of the Clifton Hill Group and then be rolled out along the new Sunbury to Cranbourne/Pakenham line between Watergardens and Dandenong.